goodluckoguzie/CMP701-Digital-Transformation/week10_develop_a_digital_transformation_strategy.markdown

 ### Giving and Receiving Feedback

-After each presentation, the class (and teacher) will discuss it.
+After each presentation, the class  will discuss it.
 This is the focused group discussion stage.
 Here’s how to handle feedback:

 - Listening to Feedback: When you finish presenting, invite the class to ask questions or give suggestions.
-Listen respectfully to each comment.
-Do not interrupt someone giving feedback, even if you disagree – let them finish.
-Take notes of key points others mention.
 - Typical Feedback Questions: Your classmates or teacher might ask things like, “Why did you choose that goal?” or “Have you thought about another challenge?”
 Don’t worry – these aren’t criticisms, they’re to help you think deeper.
 Answer as best as you can.
 If you don’t know, it’s okay to say, “That’s a good point – we hadn’t thought of that.”
 - Responding Calmly: If someone misunderstood your idea, calmly clarify it.
 For example, “I think I wasn’t clear – what I meant was that Airbnb could use VR for tours, not that it’s doing it yet.”
 Always thank people for their feedback.
 - Giving Feedback to Others: When other teams present, you should also participate.
 Practice positive feedback first – mention what you liked or found clever about their mind map.
 Then you can ask a polite question or suggest an idea: “I wonder if Tesla might have another challenge with supply chains – what do you think?”.
 Be constructive and kind.
 Remember, the goal is to help each other improve, not to “win.”

-Tips for Good Feedback:

-- Be Kind and Specific: Instead of saying “This is bad” (not helpful), say “Maybe you could add something about cybersecurity under challenges for Tesla, since it’s an important issue.”
-- Focus on Ideas: Keep the discussion about the strategy ideas, not how the poster looks or someone’s speaking style.
-For example, discuss Tesla’s tech ideas, not “John’s handwriting on the poster.”

 ### Reflecting and Improving the Strategy